What Does Customs Cleared Mean For International Shipping?

 Egypt IOR acts as the third-party Importer of Record (IOR) provider.
 It is responsible for declaring the paperwork, paying the associated fees, and receiving the shipment.

 An IOR is a legal entity designated to handle the customs clearance process.
-It ensures that the goods are cleared by customs and legally imported.
+It ensures that the goods are released by customs and legally imported.
 This entity is also responsible for compliance both at the time of clearance and for several years following a successful import.
 Essentially, the IOR is appointed by the buyer/consignee or seller/shipper to manage the customs formalities and ensure compliance with regulations

 Get your shipments customs cleared quickly and smoothly